pluginade/.github/profile/README.md

 Try using [Pluginade Scripts on Github Actions or CircleCI](https://github.com/pluginade/cicd-examples)

 ### 🔨 Starting a new plugin?
-Try using the Pluginade Builder (Coming Soon)
+Try using the Pluginade Playground (Coming Soon)

-### 🏃🏻‍♀️ Need to update your "Tested Up To" quickly?
-Try our bumper tool (Coming Soon)

 ### 🏛️ Need a simple architecture for easily modularizing your code?
 Try the Pluginade Framework (coming soon)